 This section will discuss (sometimes in brief and sometimes in detail) the various elements that make up the program which has been designed to run on the Demorad.
 Certain steps cannot be detailed due to copyrighting of ADI IP; however, every operation of major interest will be detailed in as much as can be done.

-A good chunk of the initial code used cannot be shared as it details certain classes needed to make the code functional and other copyrighted code belonging to ADI, however what follows in this section will be a high-level overview of the algorithm designed for this project.
+Much of the initial code used cannot be shared as it details certain classes needed to make the code functional and other copyrighted code belonging to ADI, however what follows in this section will be a high-level overview of the algorithm designed for this project.

 Figure 2 shows a simple chain of events which occurs at the beginning of the script.
 Once the connection to the board is established, the FMCW frequency ramp is initialised, space is stored in the computer’s memory for the measurement info to follow, the maximum duration of the test is saved into memory and the measurement then begins.